asiloisad/pulsar-hydrogen-next/README.md

 ## Provided Service `hydrogen.provider`

-Allows other packages to interact with Jupyter kernels — execute code, get completions, inspect objects, and monitor kernel state.
+Allows other packages to interact with Jupyter kernels: execute code, get completions, inspect objects, and monitor kernel state.

 In your `package.json`: